 Are you a brand new gardener?
 Not sure what to plant or when to plant it?
 I can help.

 You’ll find lots of great information in my new book, The First-Time Gardener: Container Food Gardening.

 Summer squash has a mild flavor that makes it a family favorite, whether breaded and fried, grated and turned into zucchini fritters, added to soups, or made into zucchini bread.

 This popular garden vegetable has a good combination of nutrients, including vitamins A, C, and K, folate, manganese, and potassium.
 Most of these nutrients reside in the skin–and the darker the zucchini, the more nutrients it has.

 You’ll have the most success growing the compact, “bush type” zucchini in containers.
 My favorites are:

 You can learn more about each of these zucchini varieties here.
 Let’s get growing!

 The great part about growing zucchini in containers is that you can place your pots anywhere in your yard, to get the best sunlight.
 Zucchini needs 6 or more hours of sun each day for maximum growth.

 When planting in containers, the soil can dry out fairly quickly.
-It’s a good idea to mulch the soil to conserve water, as in the picture above.
+It’s a good idea to mulch the soil to conserve water, as in the picture below.